evgeni-velikov/nyc-taxi-data-pipeline/README.md

 1. Request (or create) **IAM access keys** for the read-only user.
 2. Add the credentials to your `.env` file (based on `.env.example`).
 3. Keep the credentials local and **never commit them to the repository**.
+4. On AWS EC2: credentials are provided via IAM Instance Profile (no hardcoded keys required)

 > This repository does **not include any credentials**.
 > Use environment variables or a proper secrets management solution for production deployments.